-^{} Check "Dates and Deadlines" on the Graduate School website for the exact dates for your graduation year.
+Check "Dates and Deadlines" on the Graduate School website for the exact dates for your graduation year (https://grad.illinoisstate.edu/students/thesis-dissertation/deadlines/).
 Participation in graduate ceremonies comes with its own set of deadlines, also available on the website.

-^{} This is a firm deadline-no names may be added to the August exams after this date; exceptions will be made only for students wishing to retake the exam after receiving their April results.
+This is a firm deadline-no names may be added to the August exams after this date; exceptions will be made only for students wishing to retake the exam after receiving their April results.

-10. The Comprehensive Examination
+11. The Comprehensive Examination

-Besides coursework, a comprehensive examination is one of two options for your degree, with a thesis being the other.
-The examinations are given three times a year-in October/November, March/April, and August-over two days (see below).
+Besides coursework, a comprehensive examination is one of two "exit options" for your degree.
+A thesis is the other option.
+The examination is given three times a year-in October/November, March/April, and August-over two days (see below).
 Please consult the departmental website for specific information regarding your target language.